ucsb-cs56/ucsb-cs56.github.io/_hfj/HFJ_Chapter_9.md

 Finally, note that:
 * For any given instance variable, there can be either 0, 1 or many instances of it on the heap at any given time.
   * That's pretty self-explanatory.
-If <code>name</code> is an instance variable for a Dog object, I can have zero, one, or many Dog objects, each with its own name  (e.g.  "Fido", "Rover" and "Spot").
+If `name` is an instance variable for a Dog object, I can have zero, one, or many Dog objects, each with its own name  (e.g.  "Fido", "Rover" and "Spot").
 * There can also be 0, 1, or many instances of a local variable or parameter on the stack at any point in time.
   * This one may be trickier to see.
 Clearly, if a given function is not active at the moment, its local variables are not on the stack.
 And if only one copy is active, then one copy of each of its local variables is on the stack.
 What is the situation where there can be many copies of the same local variable or parameter on the stack at once?
   * The answer I'm looking for does NOT have to do with multiple people running the same program, or the same person invoking multiple copies of the the same program, or even with multiple processes or threads.
 Each process or thread will have its own stack, so that doesn't count.
 I'm looking for a situation where multiple copies of the same variable are on the same stack at the same time.